2.1. Crawling your first site¶

 - Testing the CSS selectors in the site settings page

-- Testing your category and post settings using Tester Page
+- Testing your category and post settings by using Tester Page

 - Using Manual Crawling Tool to crawl a post manually